ydahal1/ydahal1/jokes.md

-What do you get when you cross a bee and a sheep?
-A bah-humbug.
+How do you fix a broken pizza?
+With tomato paste.

 [
-Tue Sep 22 00:42:14 UTC 2026
+Wed Sep 23 00:40:14 UTC 2026
  ]